nilsoleb/wifi_checker.py/README.md

 ## Installation
 You can either run the wifi_checker.py-file in the terminal or use pyinstaller to generate an executable app.
-For instructions how to install and use pyinstaller please refere to [the official pyinstaller GitHub](https://github.com/pyinstaller/pyinstaller)
+For instructions on how to install and use pyinstaller please refere to [the official pyinstaller GitHub](https://github.com/pyinstaller/pyinstaller)

 **How to use pyinstaller**
 ```